Young Women's Christian associations

 Overview YWCA executive, YWCA worker, Social welfare worker.
 The Edith M. Lerrigo Papers are primarily related to her professional and public life, dating from 1922 to 1989.
 Types of materials include correspondence, sermons, prayers, meditations and worship services, photographs, reports, subject files, and writings.
 The bulk of the papers date from 1930s to 1981 and consist primarily of notes, outlines, and texts for Lerrigo's many speeches and presentations, the bulk of which were given at YWCA...

 Overview YWCA executive and overseas official.
-The Eldri Dieson Papers consist of one linear foot of biographical materials, correspondence, diaries, memorabilia, newspaper clippings, photographs, research notes, and scrapbooks primarily related to Dieson's work for the YWCA of the U.S.A.
+The Eldri Dieson Papers consist of biographical materials, correspondence, diaries, memorabilia, newspaper clippings, photographs, research notes, and scrapbooks primarily related to Dieson's work for the YWCA of the U.S.A.
 The bulk of the papers focus on Dieson's work for the YWCA's Foreign Division in Japan and in Chile.

 Overview YWCA worker, Labor reform advocate.
 The papers are primarily related to her professional and public life and focus on her work for the YWCA of the U.S.A.
 Types of materials include correspondence; writings; photographs; press releases; reports; journal and newspaper articles; transcripts of interviews; and memorabilia.
 Included is a copy of her 1933 Columbia masters thesis on working women in San Francisco.
 The correspondence is revealing of Anderson's intensely religious family background.
 Of...